concept-not-found/patcom/README.md

   ```ts
   function matchObject<T>(expected?: T): Matcher<T>
   ```
-  Matches `expected` object of matchers completely.
-Values must be an object with the same set of keys as `expected` object.
-Each value in object must match to the coresponding matcher in expected object.
+  Matches `expected` enumerable object properties completely or partially with [`rest`](#rest) matcher.
 Primatives in `expected` are wrapped with their corresponding `Matcher` builder.
-Value is allowed to have more keys than `expected` object if special `rest` matcher is used to consume reaminder of keys.
 Rest of properties grouped into the `rest` property on the matched result.
 Matches any defined object if `expected` is not provided.
   <details>
   <summary>Example</summary>